 - This is like walking around and looking at the entire statue as a whole versus just looking at it from the front or the back!

-In many cases, yes!
-The immune system resides primarily in the gut, so if you can repair your leaky gut while supporting your liver, reducing stress and addressing all the other aspects of health impacting your immune system (where allergies reside), you can promote healing and re-balancing of your immune system!
+The immune system resides primarily in the gut, so if you can repair gut via the 5R Protocol while supporting your liver, reducing stress and addressing all the other aspects of health impacting your immune system (where allergies reside), you can promote healing and re-balancing of your immune system!

-A healthy gut wall & balanced gut microbiome will also allow you to break down foods properly, resulting in less food intolernaces over time.
+A healthy gut wall & balanced gut microbiome will also allow you to break down foods properly, resulting in less food intolerances over time.